phara0n/ecarv1/docs/PROGRESS_SUMMARY.md

 ## Recently Completed Features

+### Authentication Security Improvements
+- Fixed authentication security issue in admin interface that was allowing any email with @ecar.tn domain
+- Implemented proper credential validation against the backend API
+- Added development fallback mode that only accepts specific admin credentials
+- Created proper admin user in the database for secure authentication
+- Added better error handling and diagnostics for authentication issues

 ### Backend and Testing Infrastructure Fixes
 - Fixed database connection issues in the backend server
 - Resolved authentication middleware conflicts in API controllers